Lease Accounting Software for Escalating Rent Payments

 CoStar Real Estate Manager Blog

-ASC 842 lease accounting applies to rent payments structured a variety of ways including fixed rent, rent escalations, or percentage rent.
+ASC 842 lease accounting standards apply to all types of rent payments, regardless of their structure.
+That includes fixed rent, rent escalations or percentage rent.

 Oftentimes, rent agreements classified as operating leases have uneven rent payment terms such as escalating rent payments.
-For example, a 10-year building lease could specify a rent increase of 3 percent every year, after the first year, to help mitigate the negative effect of inflation and other costs that could negatively impact the lessor’s bottom line.
+For example, a 10-year building lease could specify a rent increase of 3 percent every year after the first year.
+The goal is to help reduce the negative effects of inflation and other costs.
+These costs can hurt the lessor’s profits.

-ASC 842 and IFRS 16 compliance elevates all operating leases from the footnotes and onto the balance sheet, necessitating capitalization of the present value of minimum lease payments as a liability and the capitalization of an asset for the “right to use.”
+ASC 842 compliance and IFRS 16 compliance elevates all operating leases from the footnotes and onto the balance sheet.
+This necessitates capitalization of the present value of minimum lease payments as a lease liability and the capitalization of an asset for the “right to use.”